-Centre Membership entitles you to take part in your chosen centre’s competitive events and to receive their magazine or newsletter.
-Hillclimb and Sprint competitors and competitors entering racing championships or racing series organised by our regional centres need only hold an appropriate centre membership in addition to the basic club membership.
-A centre member’s spouse or partner may become a joint member of that centre for an extra £5.00.
-If they wish to compete in BARC or BARC centre championship, are required to take up separate basic BARC membership.
+Membership of the various BARC Centres’ is available for a small additional annual fee on top of the Club Membership, allowing you to take part in your chosen centre’s competitive events.
+Hillclimb and Sprint competitors wishing to enter racing championships organised by our regional centres need only hold an appropriate centre membership in addition to the basic Club Membership.
+A centre member’s spouse of partner may become a joint member of that centre for an extra £5.00.

-A member’s spouse or partner may join the club at a reduced rate.
+If already a member of the Club, a spouse or partner may also join at a reduced rate.

 Membership fees may be paid by either of the following methods:

-Please note that any badges issued remain the property of the Club and are to be returned on termination of membership.
-The club reserves the right to require the return of its badges at any time.
-Badges are not transferrable to any other person.
+Any badges issued remain the property of the Club and are to be returned on termination of membership.
+The BARC reserves the right to require the return of its badges at any time, with badges not transferable to any other person.